 Our fantastic collection of Japan tours combine spectacular sights, rich culture and delicious Japanese cuisine.
 Japan mixes modern and traditional highlights with the soaring towers in Tokyo and Kyoto's ancient Buddhist temples.
 Admire the spectacular backdrop around Mount Fuji and reflect on Hiroshima's past in the heart of the city, which focusses on peace and tranquillity.

 Japan - an ancient culture of emperors, fierce shoguns, samurais and brutal martial arts.
 Yet it’s also a place of gentle geishas, colourful kimonos, exquisite garden design and Zen Buddhism.

-- 18 Days - Tokyo to Hong Kong
+- 18 Nights - Tokyo to Hong Kong

 - Fly Cruise from £4,099